CodeStone1125/advanceTexture/README.md

 ```cpp
 FragColor = texture(skybox, TexCoords);
 ```
-amd in `skybox.vert`, I completed the shader with the following function:
+and in `skybox.vert`, I completed the shader with the following function:
 1. I remove the transaction matrix by convert view to mat3 format then for further computation , I convert it to mat4 and set w axis to 1 to make it to Homogeneous Coordinates.